Napkins (The Bear): Editing

 Film editor Joanna Naugle told an industry journal about "Napkins" that "We establish how [Tina's] so efficient, how it's important that she arrives at the exact right time, and she keeps checking the clock.
 When her world spirals out of control, we break our established rhythms.
 There's a sense of disarray, and to translate this, we were cutting so that things maybe are not falling quite on the beat.
 That's happening in the picture editing.
 Once we get to mix, we talk with Major [sound editor and re-recording mixer Steve 'Major' Giammaria] about what we're going for.
 And he has a million ideas about using different sound effects to reflect her state of mind and enhance what we're trying to show."

-Music

-The episode featured many songs, including "Get Down on It" by Kool & the Gang, "The Start of Things" by Trent Reznor and Atticus Ross, "The Morning Fog" by Kate Bush, "Let It Whip" by Dazz Band, "Sabotage" by Beastie Boys, and "Got This Happy Feeling" by Ghetto Brothers.
+Reception